-The Foundation received its non-profit, tax exempt status from the State of Oregon in 2000.
+The Foundation received its nonprofit, tax exempt status from the IRS in 2000.
 Gifts to the Foundation are gifts of knowledge that help build a better future for Lincoln County through an educated citizenry.
-Donations qualify as charitable contributions and may be taxdeductible.
+Donations qualify as charitable contributions and may be tax-deductible.
 The Foundation helps to ensure growth and stability for the College, thus ensuring the future of higher education in Lincoln County.